GitHub Agentic Workflows

 allowed_actions:

-- "actions/*" # GitHub-created actions
+- "actions/*"

-If .lock.yml isn’t created, fix compilation errors first (gh aw compile 2>&1 | grep -i error) and verify write permissions on .github/workflows/.
+Fix compilation errors (gh aw compile 2>&1 | grep -i error) and verify write permissions on .github/workflows/.

-Import only one file from .github/agents/ per workflow.
-Use other imports for shared content like tools.
+Import only one .github/agents/ file per workflow.

 tools: